MockingbirdME/game_md/core_rules/03 - strains.md

 **Trait Points:** +19

 #### Torleni
-Technically a sub-strain of their Pure-Blooded cousins the Torleni that carry the blood of Shimmer in their veins are so much more common a sight throughout Flax it is not uncommon for the less educated not to know this.
+Technically a sub-strain of their "Pure-Blooded" cousins, the Torleni that carry the blood of Shimmer in their veins are so much more common a sight throughout Flax it is not uncommon for the less educated not to know this.
 Teejee can be found in all the lands that once belonged to the Kingdom of Grail that they ruled and still possess most of the positions of power in the lands that once belonged to that, no fractured, kingdom.

 **Physical Appearance:**
 Two arms, two legs, and covered in scales is about the extent of how you can generalize a Torleni for the blood of Shimmer flows in their veins and they may alter their appearances individually to their will.
 Each Torleni shapes themselves as they see fit, gaining or loosing mass, growing claws or wings, spitting acid or fire, changing the color and pattern of their scales, and even the shape of their faces and sound of their voice.
 Torleni are truly the most diverse of strains in appearances.